Crataegus: Description

-Crataegus species are shrubs or small trees, mostly growing to 5–15 m tall, with small pome fruit and (usually) thorny branches.
+Crataegus species are shrubs or small trees, mostly growing to 5–15 m tall, with small fruit and (usually) thorny branches.
 The most common type of bark is smooth grey in young individuals, developing shallow longitudinal fissures with narrow ridges in older trees.
-The thorns are small sharp-tipped branches that arise either from other branches or from the trunk, and are typically 1-3 cm long (recorded as up to 11.5 cm in one case).
+The thorns are sharp-tipped branches that arise either from other branches or from the trunk, and are typically 1-3 cm long (recorded as up to 11.5 cm in one case).
 The leaves grow spirally arranged on long shoots, and in clusters on spur shoots on the branches or twigs.
 The leaves of most species have lobed or serrated margins and are somewhat variable in shape.
-The fruit, sometimes known as a "haw", is berry-like but structurally a pome containing from one to five pyrenes that resemble the "stones" of plums, peaches, etc., which are drupaceous fruit in the same subfamily.
+Flowers are five-petalled and grow in flat-topped clusters and are most typically white, although they can also be pale pink or occasionally scarlet in colour.
+The fruit, sometimes known as a "haw", appears berry-like but is structurally polypyrenous, with from one to five pyrenes that resemble the "stones" of plums, peaches, etc., which are drupaceous fruit in the same subfamily.